Written by Mal Webb

 Is so convenient, since Bach embarked on it, we've loved to delve

-Into a world of changing keys, and yet it leaves us slightly ill
+Into a world of changing keys, but it leaves us slightly ill at ease

 AKA Just Intonation, prompting these maths / sonic queries